Godbout, Quebec

 Godbout is accessible via Quebec Route 138 and by ferry from Matane.

-Environment
+Geography

-A map of the Ecological regions of Quebec places the Gobout area in ecological region 5g Hautes collines de Baie-Comeau — Sept-Îles in the eastern fir/white birch domain of the boreal zone.
+A map of the Ecological regions of Quebec places the Gobout area in ecological region 5g "Hautes collines de Baie-Comeau—Sept-Îles", in the eastern fir/white birch domain of the boreal zone.

 The Godbout River is known as one of the best of Quebec's salmon rivers and also holds speckled trout.
 About 70 km of the river is managed by a zone d'exploitation contrôlée (managed use zone), the Zec des Rivières-Godbout-et-Mistassini.
 The downstream Cap-Nord section is owned by a private club, but the right to fish it may be obtained through an agreement with the ZEC.